 Cider makers: Want to get in on the Dry Cider January action?
 There is still time to add your products to the ACA’s directory!
 Fill out this form with a description of your cider and a photo to accompany it.

-And, if you’re taking a truly dry January, some craft cideries also make sparkling apple juice, or rad other non-alcoholic products (we’ve got our eye on Wildcraft Cider’s Free Apple Tonic with CBD and lemon!).
+And, if you’re taking a truly dry January, some craft cideries also make sparkling apple juice, or rad other non-alcoholic products.
 Be sure to keep supporting the industry however you’re able.
 Happy New Year!

 - Feature photo: Dish Works